Job Title: Speech Language Pathologist

 CERTIFICATES, LICENSES & REGISTRATIONS

-• Valid Florida certification in field or hold appropriate state license for the position.
+• Valid and current Florida certification in field, or hold appropriate state license for position

 PREFERRED QUALIFICATIONS